Tamalckb531/DSA-course/Week3/readme.md

 Just like the pairPrint, we create two nested loop and on the inner loop we check the condition, arr[i] + arr[j] == target.
 We print the matched number.

+**Print All Triplets :**

+<i>Question :</i>

+We need to print all combination of any three element in one array

+<i>Approach :</i>

+Create three nested loop and print for each index in inner most loop.
+We can also track how many combination printed by using a count variable and increasing it on the each inner most loop iteration.
+The time complexity will be O(n^3) and space complexity will be O(1).

 <hr/>